bondy-io/bondy_docs/docs/reference/wamp_api/bridge_relay.md

                             "type": "string",
                             "required": false,
                             "mutable": false,
-                            "description": "The name of the shell executable that will ask the Secure Element to compute the signature.
-The executables should accept at least two arguments (pubkey and challenge both as byte array of hexstrings)."
+                            "description": "The name of the shell executable that will compute the signature e.g. to interact with a Secure Element.
+The executable should accept at least two arguments (`pubkey` and `challenge` both as byte array of hexstrings)."
                         }
                     }
                 },